Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 ## Challenges

-The challenges of Array API adoption remain largely unchanged from when this work began.
+The challenges of array API adoption remain largely unchanged from when this work began.
 These are also common to other array-consuming libraries, with a notable addition; the need to handle array movement between namespaces and devices to support mixed array type inputs.

 ### Array API Standard is a subset of NumPy's API

-The Array API standard only includes widely-used functions implemented across most array libraries, meaning many NumPy functions are absent.
+The array API standard only includes widely-used functions implemented across most array libraries, meaning many NumPy functions are absent.
 When such a function is encountered while adding array API support, we have the following
 options: